 “Everything that has been disseminated for free this past year has been excellent.
 Gartner and Forrester material is either dated, too high level, not believable, or tailored to small companies only.”

-We’re also starting to see the impact of free research.
-Many respondents are in firms that have limited their number of employees able to access the major analyst houses, producing the intriguing scenario that free research might be used more widely in some organisations that the analyst firms it subscribes to.
-It’s now possible to be expert user of analysts, and to know the analysts and their firms well, but not actually have a subscription.
-Generally, of course, that’s not the case: Most respondents are Gartner subscribers.
-However, their monopoly on a premium customer experience might be slipping.
+We’ve already started to see the impact of free research.
+Many respondents are in firms that have limited their number of employees able to access the major analyst houses, producing the intriguing scenario that free research is used more widely in some organisations that the analyst firms it subscribes to.
+It’s now possible to be an expert user of analysts, and to know the analysts and their firms well, but not actually have a subscription.
+Generally, of course, that’s not always the case: Most respondents are Gartner subscribers.
+However, their monopoly on a premium customer experience is slipping.